Paddling Trips on the River

 - A website that is specifically devoted to the release schedule from the Bridgewater Dam (Lake James) is at http://www.boatingbeta.com/releases/bridgewater.

-The Catawba Riverkeeper Foundation generally hosts guided paddling events open to the general public at least three times each year: our Spider Lily Eco-Tour in late May or early June, a Fall Leaf Eco-Tour on Lake James, and early spring eco-tour.
-Please watch our website for additional information about paddle trips.
+The Catawba Riverkeeper Foundation generally hosts guided paddling events open to the general public at least three times each year: our Spider Lily Eco-Tour in late May or early June, a Fall Leaf Eco-Tour on Lake James, and early spring eco-tour, usually in the Congaree Swamp.
+Please watch our website and facebook page for additional information about paddle trips.
 Information about the Spider Lily Eco-Tour is at Spider Lily Eco-Tour.
 Information about the Fall Leaf Tour is at Fall Leaf Tour.
 Information about the Youth Kayak River Expedition program is available by clicking here.

 Information about Access Points and Trails